 as a result of injury at T1 or above.
 Quadriplegia also affects the chest muscles.

-Injuries at C4 or above require a mechanical breathing machine (ventilator).
+Injuries at C4 or above need a mechanical breathing machine (ventilator).

 Paraplegia(para here means side by side).
 This is loss of movement and feeling in the lower half of the body (right and left

 legs).
 It often happens as a result of injuries at T1 or below.

 Triplegia(tri means 3).
 This is loss of movement and feeling in one arm and both legs.
 It often results from